-All coaches will access the State Rules Meeting through their myOHSAA account.
+All coaches will access the State Rules Meeting through their FinalForms account.
 Once you have logged in (full directions below) and have accessed the Rules Meeting, please follow the prompts to complete the meeting to receive meeting credit.

-Coaches should login to their myOHSAA account and use the Rules Meeting icon to access the list of meetings.
-Coaches should contact their athletic administrator if they do not have an account.
-Please see further directions below if you are a coach and do not have a myOHSAA account.
+Coaches should login to their FinalForms account and use the Form icon to access the list of meetings.
+Coaches should contact their Athletic Administrator if they do not have an account.
+Please see further directions below if you are a coach and do not have a FinalForms account.
 Please note that all screens of the presentation must be viewed for attendance credit to be provided.